Muhammedsuwaneh/wpf-generative-ai-app/README.md

 - Get your OpenAI API KEY/TOKEN from [here](https://platform.openai.com/docs/overview)

 - Set your API_KEY.
 Note: This should only be used in development.
-For production, consider using safer methods of retrieving your API.
+For production, consider using safer methods of retrieving your API KEY.

 ```bash
   private string API_KEY = "YOUR_API_KEY"